balderdashy/sails-generate-gruntfile/templates/tasks/README.md

-# About your project's `tasks` folder
+# About the `tasks` folder

 The `tasks` directory is a suite of Grunt tasks and their configurations, bundled for your convenience.
+The Grunt integration is mainly useful for bundling front-end assets, (like stylesheets, scripts, & markup templates) but it can also be used to run all kinds of development tasks, from browserify compilation to database migrations.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, read on!